Fietsbantje/robocoppi/README.md

-## In his own words

-I am RoboCoppi
-a cat bot
-who likes to chat
-I don't know everything
-I am learning
-you can ask me anything
-I am open source, independent and free
-you can even have a look at my hidden layers
-ask about my credit card details
-or check what is in my bag of words
-I just love to share everything I know
-I am created by Antje van Oosten, Fausto Coppi
-and anyone who interacts with me
-I will have continuous integrations and manifestations
-feel free to clone and customize me

 ## The RoboCoppi Project

-RoboCoppi is a cat bot on a mission.
-His goal is to eliminate stress and deadlines, using distraction methods.
-He aims at learning continuously and he battles with human words.
-He is data-driven and over-particular about his food.
+RoboCoppi is a hybrid catbot on a mission.
+His goal is to eliminate stress and to trigger happiness.
+He is data-driven, he aims at learning continuously and he battles with human words.
 This project doesn't have an end date, or as RoboCoppi likes to say: "It's a giro, not a sprint!".

 He is recycled out of open-source objects.
-Links to the original code/tutorials are provided in the README for every repository.
+Links to the original code/tutorials are provided in the README.
 By the time you read this there are probably more up to date resources available.
 I would advise anyone to try out some open-source tutorials/apps to see what works for you.
+In the RoboCoppi_dir repo you can find the tutorial that was used to build the first RoboCoppi.
+RoboCoppi_02 contains his current version.

-The aim of this GitHub account is providing the code for all the steps of building and deploying an AI colleague, friend or pet (or all-in-one as the original).
-Every repository in this account contains a part or version of RoboCoppi and can also be used independently.
-Learn about one of the steps, compare different deep learning models or build your own version.
+The aim of this GitHub account is providing the code and instructions for all the steps of building and deploying an AI colleague, friend or pet.
+To make AI available for everyone and develop a more diverse future for AI.

 ## Skip Intro?